mglush/three-class-classifier/README.md

 # Three-Class Classifier Implementation in Python.
 #### By Michael Glushchenko for UCSB CS165B Spring 2022 (Machine Learning).

+A 3-class classifier that works with any amount of data points in each class, and any number of features per data point.\

 **Input**:\
 Two text files, one containing the training data, one containing the testing data.